Bigelow Aerospace: Bigelow Commercial Space Station

-The Bigelow Next-Generation Commercial Space Station is a private orbital space complex currently under development by Bigelow.
-The space station will include both Sundancer and B330 expandable spacecraft modules and a central docking node, propulsion, solar arrays, and attached crew capsules.
-Initial launch of space station components was planned for 2014, with portions of the station available for leased use as early as 2015.
-Bigelow has publicly shown space station design configurations with up to nine B330 modules containing 100000 cuft of habitable space.
-Bigelow began to publicly refer to the initial configuration — two Sundancer modules and one B330 module — of the first Bigelow station as "Space Complex Alpha" in October 2010.
+The Bigelow Next-Generation Commercial Space Station was a private orbital space complex that was under development by Bigelow.
+The space station would have included both Sundancer and B330 expandable spacecraft modules and a central docking node, propulsion, solar arrays, and attached crew capsules.
+Initial launch of space station components was planned for 2014, with portions of the station to be available for leased use as early as 2015.
+Bigelow had publicly shown space station design configurations with up to nine B330 modules containing 100000 cuft of habitable space.
+Bigelow began to publicly refer to the initial configuration – two Sundancer modules and one B330 module – of the first Bigelow station as "Space Complex Alpha" in October 2010.

 A second orbital station, Space Complex Bravo, was scheduled to begin launches in 2016.

-Launches will not commence until there are commercial crew transportation systems operational, which will be 2017 or later.
+Launches for the station would not commence until there were commercial crew transportation systems operational, which was expected to be 2017 or later.

 Bigelow announced in October 2010 that it has agreements with six sovereign nations to utilize on-orbit facilities of the commercial space station: United Kingdom, Netherlands, Australia, Singapore, Japan and Sweden.
 By February 2011, this number had risen to seven.

 An earlier space station, CSS Skywalker (Commercial Space Station Skywalker), was Bigelow's 2005 concept for the first space hotel.
 The Skywalker was to be composed of multiple Nautilus habitat modules, which would be expanded and connected upon reaching orbit.
 An MDPM (Multi-Directional Propulsion Module) would allow the Skywalker to be moved into interplanetary or lunar trajectories.

-In November 2010, Bigelow indicated that the company would like to construct ten or more space stations and that there is a substantial commercial market to support such growth.
+In November 2010, Bigelow indicated that the company would like to construct ten or more space stations and that there was a substantial commercial market to support such growth.